 - Note on chicken cook time: Cooking time will vary depending on the size of the chicken pieces (i.e. large breasts versus small tenders).
 Dark meat will take longer to cook than white meat, and if you opt for bone-in chicken it will take even longer.
 Use an instant read thermometer to ensure the chicken is cooked through rather than relying on the suggested cook time range, which is provided to give you a general idea.
 This is not a lot of chicken and if you have a toaster oven you can easily cook the chicken in there quite conveniently.
 It’s what I usually do.

-- You can use 3 cups of shredded leftover rotisserie, roasted or poached chicken in this recipe instead of cooking the chicken from scratch.
+- You can use 3 cups of shredded leftover rotisserie, roasted or poached chicken (about 11 ounces in weight) in this recipe instead of cooking the chicken from scratch.

 - To serve this simple savory pie, I recommend using a very sharp knife or a serrated knife to cut/divide the puff pastry topping into 4 quarters.
 Then gently loosen the puff pastry from where it is stuck to the edges of the baking dish.
 Carefully lift off the puff pastry quarter and set it aside, then spoon a quarter of the chicken and leek filling and transfer to a serving plate.
 Finally top that serving with the reserved puff pastry quarter.
 Repeat with the remaining servings.